REV23Docs/rev23-desktop-docs/docs/reference/customers.md

 > See [**Persons**](persons.md) for shared properties of the customer object.

-**Send Email:** If checked, the customer has authorized you to send them email messages.

 **Source:** The source where the customer heard about your business.

 **Referred By:** If applicable, the customer that referred this customer.
 This must be filled out for the referring customer to get their referral credit.